Diversity, Equity and Inclusion in our Societies

 - Providing annual written reports to the Boards of Directors

-Fieldwork Safety – back by popular demand
+- Fieldwork Safety – back by popular demand (anticipated for January 2026)

-Developing Resiliency
+- Developing Resiliency

-Fieldwork Safety
+- Fieldwork Safety (not recorded)

-Inclusive Mentoring
+- Inclusive Mentoring

-Reducing Bias in the Assessment of Posters and Presentations:
+- Reducing Bias in the Assessment of Posters and Presentations

-Responding as a Bystander to Harassment, Discrimination, and Bias
+- Responding as a Bystander to Harassment, Discrimination, and Bias

 Mentoring is one of the most fundamental assets the Societies can offer members and is crucial for establishing an environment of inclusivity.